MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>OneDrive</h3>
                         <p>by <a href="https://www.accenture.com">Accenture</a></p>
                         <p>The OneDrive connector will crawl content from Microsoft OneDrive, traversing folders to find files.
 It generates a signature for each item to allow incremental updates of only changed items.
-Each file is submitted with its metadata (size, location, last accessed, etc.) and access control lists.</p>
+Each file is submitted with its metadata (size, location, last accessed, and so on.) and access control lists.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://contentanalytics.digital.accenture.com/display/aspire40/OneDrive+Connector"><font color="0065BA">More details</font></a>
                         </p>